kl1nton/3_EMQ_Practice_Papers/3_EMQ_Practice_Paper.md

 For each of the following scenarios, choose the most appropriate treatment option from the list above.

 ### Q38
-A 75-year-old woman tripped on the pavement and has a displaced subcapital fractured left neck of femur.
+A 75-year-old woman tripped on the pavement and has a *displaced subcapital* fractured left neck of femur.
 Her only past medical history is hypertension.
-#### Answer: A. Austin-Moore hemiarthroplasty - ?
+#### Answer: A. Austin-Moore hemiarthroplasty - *FALSE* = E. Thompson's hemiarthroplasty
+- Patient requires a hemiarthroplasty as the fracture is displaced intracapsular
+	- Avascular necrosis (AVN) is a significant risk
+- Patient does not have significant past medical problems restricting length of GA
+	- Cemented (*Thompson's*) hemiarthroplasty would be best choice

 ### Q39
-A previously fit and well 60-year-old woman fell downstairs, sustaining a minimally displaced subcapital fracture of the left neck of femur.
+A *previously fit and well* *60-year-old* woman fell downstairs, sustaining a *minimally displaced subcapital fracture* of the left neck of femur.
-#### Answer: D. Immediate cannulated screws - ?
+#### Answer: D. Immediate cannulated screws - TRUE
+- Patient is *under 65* with
+	- No significant co-morbidities, and
+	- Minimally displaced intracapsular fracture
+- Cannulated screws as a surgical emergency are best choice to preserve blood supply to the femoral head

 ### Q40
-An 82-year-old with a previous history of *myocardial infarction* fell while walking the dog.
-He sustains a two-part intertrochanteric fracture of the right neck of femur.
+An *82-year-old* with a previous history of *myocardial infarction* fell while walking the dog.
+He sustains a two-part *intertrochanteric fracture* of the right neck of femur.
-#### Answer: B. Closed reduction and cannulated screws - ?
+#### Answer: B. Closed reduction and cannulated screws - *FALSE* = C. Dynamic hip screw (DHS)
+- Inter-trochanteric fracture = blood supply to femoral head is not at risk
+	- Dynamic hip screw (DHS) is the most suitable treatment

 ### Q41
-A 26-year-old man is involved in an RTA and injures his right hip.
-An X-ray shows a displaced (Garden III) subcapital fractured neck of femur.
+A *26-year-old* man is involved in an RTA and injures his right hip.
+An X-ray shows a *displaced (Garden III) subcapital fractured* neck of femur.
-#### Answer: E. Thompson's hemiarthroplasty - ?
+#### Answer: E. Thompson's hemiarthroplasty - *FALSE* = G. Open reduction and internal fixation (ORIF) w.
+Gamma Nail
+- Undisplaced subcapital # - good chance of maintaining blood supply if there is minimal disruption of capsule
+	- They can generally be treated with the insertion of cannulated screws
+- *Displaced fracture* (Garden III and IV) - high risk of developing AVN of femoral head
+	- Hemiarthroplasty is preferred management
+- **NOTE** Exception is young patients - preservation of femoral head is vital
+	- Rather than insertion of a prosthesis at a young age
+	- Open reduction and internal fixation is preferable (*Gamma Nail*)

 ### Q42
-A 77-year-old woman trips while shopping, sustaining an intertrochanteric fracture of the left neck of femur.
-There is a 6-cm subtrochanteric extension.
+A 77-year-old woman trips while shopping, sustaining an *intertrochanteric fracture* of the left neck of femur.
+There is a 6-cm *subtrochanteric extension*.
-#### Answer: F. Total hip replacement (THR) - ?
+#### Answer: F. Total hip replacement (THR) - *FALSE* = G. Open reduction and internal fixation (ORIF) w.
+IM Nail
+- Subtrochanteric extension of the fracture renders it highly unstable - unsuitable for DHS
+- Requires open reduction and internal fixation, e.g. with an intramedullary (IM) Nail

 Q43-46: Theme: Ischaemic Limbs